 Can I drop by the MAP office to say hi?

 Unfortunately you’re cannot drop in without an appointment as we work in a shared space with other tenants.
-Please do contact us and make an appointment beforehand.

 I’d like to speak about my startup or idea with someone from MAP.
 Who can I speak to?

 MAP hosts regular Open Office Hours that are usually run by our Accelerator Manager, Social Impact Manager, Development Manager, MAP Alumni or Entrepreneurs-in-Residence.
 Check out the Open Office Hours calendar to see if there are any meeting times available.

 Please come prepared with i) any startup materials you may have and ii) a list of relevant questions.
 And in case you’re wondering if we’ll sign any NDAs beforehand, please read The Cult of the NDA.

 Can I still reach out for startup support if I’m not eligible or intending to apply for the MAP Startup Accelerator?